funbringer/smart_psqlrc/README.md

 ### How do I add my favorite setting?

-Simply add a line describing your setting to `.psqlrc` under the `Put your strings here.` comment, for example:
+Simply add a line describing your setting to `.psqlrc` under the `Put your lines here.` comment, for example:

 ```plpgsql
 /* ORDER  NAME                   FMT_STRING  DEFAULT_VALUE */